Updated: Feb 20, 2014

-Surroundings: The Wythe is located on Wythe Street near the water in one of Brooklyn’s hippest enclaves.
+Surroundings: The Wythe is located on Wythe Street near the water in what is still one of Brooklyn’s hippest enclaves.
 A smattering of shops (vintage, hand-made jewelry), coffee shops and restaurants are nearby but so are warehouses, apartments and old buildings in the throes of gentrification.
 The hotel is several blocks away from the L Train subway stop (hop on, and you’re in lower Manhattan in 10 minutes).
-A more poetic more of intra-borough travel is on the chipper blue-and-white New York Waterways East River Ferry, which zips across the waves, depositing riders at East 34th Street or Wall Street.
-It’s an atmospheric mode of transportation – wind in the hair, sea breezes, skylines – and totally in sync with the Wythe.
+A more poetic mode of intra-borough travel is on the chipper blue-and-white New York Waterways East River Ferry, which zips across the waves, depositing riders at East 34th Street or Wall Street.
+It’s atmospheric – wind in the hair, sea breezes, skylines – and totally in sync with the Wythe.

 Back story: The Wythe opened in spring 2012 in a red brick waterfront factory that originally housed a cooperage that made barrels and casks.
 Behind the $32 million property is Brooklyn restaurant impressario Andrew Tarlow, whose establishments – Diner, Marlow & Sons and Marlow & Daughters -- specialize in artisanal, ethically sourced food and the attendant vibes.
 He partnered for the venture with Jed Walentas, scion of DUMBO real estate magnate David Walentas, and voila -- the Wythe was born.

-Keep in mind: The staff members we encountered were friendly and accommodating but more casual – and less polished – than across the water.
+Keep in mind: The staff members I encountered were friendly and accommodating but more casual – and less polished – than across the water.